-Senior secured debt issues also provide strong defensive characteristics.
-Because these loans have priority in payment among an issuer's security holders (i.e., they are due to receive payment before bondholders and equityholders), they carry the least potential risk among investments in the issuer's capital structure.
+Senior secured debt also provides strong defensive characteristics.
+Because this debt has priority in payment among an issuer's security holders (i.e., they are due to receive payment before unsecured creditors and equityholders), they carry the least potential risk among investments in the issuer's capital structure.
 Further, these investments are secured by the issuer's assets, which may be seized in the event of a default, if necessary.
-They generally also carry restrictive covenants aimed at ensuring repayment before unsecured creditors, such as most types of public bondholders, and other security holders and preserving collateral to protect against credit deterioration.
+They generally also carry restrictive covenants aimed at ensuring repayment before unsecured creditors, such as unsecured bondholders, and other security holders and preserving collateral to protect against credit deterioration.

-Opportunity in Middle-Market Private Companies
+Opportunity in Middle Market Private Companies

-In addition to investing in senior secured and second lien secured loans generally, we believe that the market for lending to private companies, particularly middle-market private companies within the United States, is underserved and presents a compelling investment opportunity.
+In addition to investing in senior secured and second lien secured loans generally, we believe that the market for lending to private companies, particularly middle market private companies within the United States, is underserved and presents a compelling investment opportunity.
 We believe that the following characteristics support our belief:

 Large Target Market.
-According to The U.S. Census Bureau, in its most recently released economic census in 2007, there were approximately 40,000 middle-market companies in the U.S. with annual revenues between \$50 million and \$2.5 billion, compared with approximately 1,200 companies with revenues greater than \$2.5 billion.
-These middle-market companies represent, we believe, a significant portion of the growth segment of the U.S. economy and often require substantial capital investment to grow their businesses.
-Middle-market companies have generated a significant number of investment opportunities for investment programs managed by our affiliates and GDFM over the past several years, and we believe that this market segment will continue to produce significant investment opportunities for us.
+According to The U.S. Census Bureau, in its 2012 economic census, there were approximately 42,600 middle market companies in the United States with annual revenue between \$50 million and \$2.5 billion, compared with approximately 1,350 companies with revenues greater than \$2.5 billion.
+These middle market companies represent, we believe, a significant portion of the growth segment of the U.S. economy and often require substantial capital investment to grow their businesses.
+Middle market companies have generated a significant number of investment opportunities for us and investment programs managed by our affiliates and GDFM over the past several years, and we believe that this market segment will continue to produce significant investment opportunities for us.